LeanderAK/SS24_FU_Metaheuristiken/README.md

 - run Main.py

 # Additional Configuration
-You can also control what iterations of the network are plotted while running the PDM Alogirhtm.
+You can also control what iterations of the network are plotted while running the PDM Algorithm.
 To do so you can update the ```pdm_plot_settings```in settings.yaml

 # Output:
 The Output is printed into txt files in the Output directory.
 The names are named in the following convention: